 S Corporations are small business corporations with limited corporate shareholders.
 Those shareholders don’t pay federal corporate income taxes.
 Instead, the profits and losses are “passed-through” to the owners to pay at their individual tax rates.

 The IRS’s default tax treatment for business corporations is the “C Corp.”
 C Corps are subject to double taxation, meaning that the corporation pays income taxes at the corporate level and withholds employment taxes from its employees’ wages.
 When you elect S Corp status, the profits and losses from the business are “passed through” to the business owners.
 The S Corp won’t pay corporate income tax.
-Instead, the owners will pay taxes on the business’s profits and losses on their individual returns.
+Instead, the owners will pay taxes on the business’s profits and losses on their personal income tax returns.

 At the state level, New Hampshire taxes S Corps according to their underlying business structure regardless of their federal election.
-Therefore, the New Hampshire S Corporation filing requirements are simple.
+Therefore, S Corporation filing requirements are simple.
 If you formed your business as a corporation, New Hampshire will tax your business as a corporation.
 If you formed another entity type, the state will tax the S Corp as that entity type.

 New Hampshire doesn’t have a general income tax, but it does charge taxes on dividend income.
-It also requires some businesses to pay a Business Profit Tax (BPT) and Business Enterprise Tax (BET).
+It also requires some businesses to pay a Business Profits Tax (BPT) and Business Enterprise Tax (BET).
 The entity type’s only difference is when calculating gross business profits (for BPT) or accumulated revenues and profits (BET).
 All businesses that exceed the tax thresholds will pay the tax regardless of the entity type.

 Yes, LLCs can choose an S Corp election.
 By default, the IRS treats an LLC as either a sole proprietorship (one member) or a general partnership (multiple members).
 These entity types use “pass-through taxation.”
 Owners of “pass-through” entities pay income taxes on the business’s profits and losses at the individual rate.
 They’ll also pay self-employment tax on their income.